krasimir/absurd/README.md

 ## Syntax

 In the context of JavaScript the closest thing to pure CSS syntax is JSON format.
 So, every valid JSON is actually valid Absurd syntax.
-As you can see above there are two ways to send styles to the module.
+As you can see above, there are two ways to send styles to the module.
 In both cases you have an access to the Absurd's API.
 For example:

 	Absurd(function(API) {
 		API.add({});